 ATTORNEY DAVID A. FAULKNER’S BACKGROUND AND EXPERIENCE

-Attorney David A. Faulkner has a strong educational background.
-He is a former Assistant State Attorney (prosecutor), a former Special Agent with the Federal Bureau of Investigation and a Class C Licensed Private Investigator.
-Whether your case is a criminal matter or a family law matter, attorney Faulkner will use his 17 years plus as a practicing lawyer to advise you with regard to your legal rights, the law that applies to your case and as to strategies that may be applicable to your circumstances.
+Attorney David A. Faulkner is a former Assistant State Attorney (prosecutor), a former Special Agent with the Federal Bureau of Investigation, a Florida Supreme Court Certified Family Law Mediator and a Class C Licensed Private Investigator.
+Attorney Faulkner will use his 21 years plus as a lawyer to advise you with regard to your legal rights, the applicable law and possible strategies.
 Further, attorney Faulkner believes that client centered representation is critical.
 He will identify your concerns and goals with regard to the representation and aggressively pursue those goals to the extent that the facts, circumstances and the law will allow.
-There is no need to go it alone.
-Get help now.

 Mr. Faulkner’s undergraduate degree was in Criminal Justice/Criminology.
 In 1990, Mr. Faulkner was awarded the Criminal Justice Student of the Year Award.
 Between 1988 and 1992, Mr. Faulkner was on the Dean’s List and the President’s List on multiple occasions.
 Mr. Faulkner finished his Bachelor of Arts Degree at Florida State University’s School of Criminology in 1992.
 While at the School of Criminology, Mr. Faulkner maintained a 3.98 grade point average for his Florida State University academic work.
-Because of his academic performance, Mr. Faulkner was chosen to serve as the Chairman of the School of Criminology’s Faculty Awards Committee.
 Mr. Faulkner was also accepted into multiple Honors Associations.

 Mr. Faulkner attended law school and received his Juris Doctor Degree (Law Degree) in 1995 from Florida State University’s College of Law.
 He was an Honors graduate.